 Mary says, “My soul magnifies the Lord, and my spirit rejoices in God my Savior.”
 We don’t often use the word “magnify” this way, but it means to make great, to make a big deal of, to focus upon.
 Your magnifying glass lets you focus upon something and see it clearly – and praise does this – it focuses us upon God and what He has done.
 This serves as a reminder of what all Christian praise must do if it is to be called praise – it has to focus upon God – it has to be about what God does.
 It has to rejoice in God and in His salvation.
 Christian praise is always tied, always points to the fact that God Himself acts on our behalf and saves us.
 This is what we praise God for – and Mary will continue to expand aspects of this in her song.

 “for He has looked on the humble estate of His servant.
 For behold, from now on all generations will call me blessed, for He who is mighty has done great things for me.”
 Mary recognizes something about herself that we in America can forget.
-She sees that she is and deserves to be humble – that she is lowly, that there is nothing in her that demands success or praise or glory.
+She sees that she is but that she deserves to be humble – that she is lowly, that there is nothing in her that demands success or praise or glory.
+It’s not about her.
 And yet, God has beheld her, God has seen her, and God is the One who has elevated her – in fact, all generations, even our to day, learn of the Blessed Virgin Mary – her words will echo throughout churches, children will want to be her in Christmas programs – and why?
 Not because she herself is wonderful, but because God, the Mighty One, has done great things for her.
 If she were not the mother of our Lord, not a one of us would have even heard of her.
 Mary is acutely aware of God’s blessings given to her, precisely because she knows that she does not deserve them.
 She is humble.

 “and Holy is His Name.
 And His mercy is for those who fear Him from generation to generation.”
 But it gets even better.
 God’s Name, the God who does all this for you, His Name is holy, and He is full of mercy.
 Mary sees that – and her name will ever be associated with God’s Name.
 She will forever be remembered as Mary, the Mother of God.
 And she sees the great mercy that she has received, that she, a sinful being, receives such wonderful things from God.

 “He has shown strength with His arm; He has scattered the proud in the thoughts of their hearts; He has brought down the mighty from their thrones and exalted those of humble estate.”
 Mary brings out another thing that God does that we know yet often forget.
-We do not need to look very hard to see wickedness in the world, to see the mighty and powerful abuse and harm others, indeed, even harm us.
-But Mary’s words remind us of a truth that we can forget when we see the wickedness in this world – there is so much more that God prevents, there is so much that God brings to an end.
-The proud are scattered, their plans fall apart and often do not come to fruition.
+We do not need to look very hard to see the mighty and powerful abuse and harm others, indeed, even harm us.
+But Mary’s words remind us of a truth that we can forget when we see the wickedness and oppression in this world – there is so much more that God prevents, there is so much that God brings to an end.
+The proud are scattered, their plans fall apart and so often do not come to fruition.
 The tyrants on their thrones fall, the powers crumble – evil doesn’t endure because God brings an end to it.
-And this is a comfort to us, it gives us a new perspective – for even when evil is done to us, even when we are getting it heaped upon us – we know that God does not let it last, that it will crumble and fail sooner or later and that He will deliver us.
+And this is a comfort to us, it gives us a new perspective – for even when evil is done to us, even when we are getting it heaped upon us – we know that God does not let it last, that it will crumble and fail sooner or later, and that He will deliver us.